keksiqc/shako/README.md

 ### Edit the configuration

-Edit the `src/config.ts` file to add your links.
+Edit the `shako.config.ts` file to add your links.
 The `icon` prop corresponds to the icon name from [Simple Icons](https://simpleicons.org/).
 Ensure the icon name matches exactly with the one listed on the Simple Icons website for proper rendering.

 > [!NOTE]